Valorant Weapon Tier List: Best Guns (February 2026)

 • Magazine Size: 5/15

 Before Outlaw, Marshal was the cheap alternative for Operator.
 It has great reload and clocking speed.
 However, if you miss a headshot with Marshal, you deal 101 damage, which is insufficient if the opponent has armor.
 This can punish the Marshal users quite a lot.
-So be careful if using this weapon.
+So be careful while using this weapon.

 Spectre